DannyGreenan/Ribbit-backend-project/README.md

 ### Install Dependencies

 run npm install to install all libaries listed in the package.JSON

     npm install

 ### Create environment variables

 When cloning this project you will need to create two .env files for your project: .env.test and .env.development.
 Into env.development add PGDATABASE=nc_news, into env.test add PGDATABASE=nc_news_test

+    // env.development
+    PGDATABASE=nc_news

+    // env.test
+    PGDATABASE=nc_news_test

 ### Seed local database

 to set up the database run 'npm run setup-dbs' and 'npm run seed'

     npm run setup-dbs
     npm run seed

 ### How to Run Tests

 To run tests, use the following command:

     npm test

 ### minimum versions

 - **Node.js**: Minimum version `22.4.1`
 - **psql (PostgreSQL)**: Minimum version `16.4`

 ---